translate/pootle/docs/server/commands.rst

 refresh_scores
 ^^^^^^^^^^^^^^

-This command will go through all users and recalculate user's score.
+.. versionadded:: 2.7

+Recalculates the scores for all users.

-When the ``--reset`` option is set, all score log data is removed and `zero` score is set for all users.
+When the ``--reset`` option is used , all score log data is removed and `zero` score is set for all users.

 .. pootle_command:: sync_stores